Artemis: Mistress of Animals and Forests

-The Dorians interpreted Artemis mainly as goddess of vegetation who was worshipped in an orgiastic cult with lascivious dances, with the common epithets Orthia, Korythalia and Dereatis.
-The female dancers wore masks and were famous in antiquity.
-The goddess of vegetation was also related to the tree-cult with temples near the holy trees and the surnames Apanchomene, Caryatis and Cedreatis.
+The Dorians interpreted Artemis mainly as goddess of vegetation who was worshipped in an orgiastic cult with lascivious dances.
+The "horny" dances, named as such in Greek, were widespread in antiquity, some masked, and both masks' and dancers' genders varied.
+The forest goddess may descend from a tree cult with temples near holy trees, and was at times identified with the trees.